espresse/weblog/README.md

 Weblog
 ============
-Blogging application written in Ruby 1.9 and Ruby on Rails 3.2
+Blogging application written in Ruby 2.0 and Ruby on Rails 4.0 As this is just a test application, many things are made from scratch, particulary authentication and tagging.
+However, it might change in future.
+Take a look at TODO to get a brief look of what I'm currently working on.

 You can download the source code from GitHub: